modir/laminas-book/docs/session.md

 There are several other "advanced" session-related PHP configuration settings in *php.ini*.
 We do not cover them here, because they are usually not needed.

-> **So, if PHP sessions is so simple, why do I need additional wrapper provided by Laminas Framework?**
+!!! note "So, if PHP sessions is so simple, why do I need additional wrapper provided by Laminas Framework?"
->
-> laminas-provided wrapper around the PHP sessions is useful, because:
+    laminas-provided wrapper around the PHP sessions is useful, because:

->
->   * Laminas session wrapper is object-oriented, so you can use it consistently in your MVC application.
+      * Laminas session wrapper is object-oriented, so you can use it consistently in your MVC application.
->   * Laminas provides the concept of session namespaces, so different models can store data without naming conflicts.
+      * Laminas provides the concept of session namespaces, so different models can store data without naming conflicts.
->   * Laminas provides security features (session validators), so it is more difficult for a malicious user to hack and substitute your session data.
+      * Laminas provides security features (session validators), so it is more difficult for a malicious user to hack and substitute your session data.
->   * Using `$_SESSION` super-global array directly is not good, because it makes testing your website more difficult.
+      * Using `$_SESSION` super-global array directly is not good, because it makes testing your website more difficult.
 When you use a wrapper around PHP sessions, it is easier to supply test data.
->   * With Laminas session classes, it is possible to implement custom session data storages (for example, store session data in database instead of files).
+      * With Laminas session classes, it is possible to implement custom session data storages (for example, store session data in database instead of files).

 ## Installing Laminas\Session Component